NewETown/Buddy-iOS-SDK/README.md

 # Buddy iOS SDK
 These release notes are for the Buddy Platform iOS SDK.

-Please refer to [buddyplatform.com/docs](https://buddyplatform.com/docs) for more details on the iOS SDK.
+Please refer to [buddyplatform.com/docs](https://buddyplatform.com/docs#iOSSDK) for more details on the iOS SDK.

-**NOTE**: The iOS SDK has recently been updated!
-Please see the [iOS 3.0 Migration](http://buddyplatform.com/docs/iOS%20SDK%203.0%20Migration) page for a quickstart guide.

 ## Introduction